Privacy Policy

 2. Mobile Applications

 In the mobile App we use Firebase analytics, which was acquired and is run by Google.
-This means it’s secure and compliant with industry standards, and that they anonymise the usage we can track.
+This means it’s secure and compliant with industry standards, and that they anonymize the usage we can track.

 We want to understand how our userbase is doing and where we should concentrate our efforts, but also to figure out if the app crashes and why this happened.
 We track things like how many flashcards you have created, if you’re using our sharing features, how many phrases were downloaded, errors and crashes, etc.